smiei/ranking_for_jellyfin/README.md

 # Jellyfin Movies – Ranking & Swipe App

-Small web app to pull your Jellyfin movie library, rank titles head-to-head (Elo), and do group swipe voting to find matches.
+Small web app to pull your Jellyfin movie library, rank titles head-to-head (TrueSkill), and do group swipe voting to find matches.
 Backend is Flask; frontend is plain HTML/CSS/JS.
 Includes a Windows tray launcher for easy start/stop.

 ## What it does
-- **Ranking:** fetch movies from Jellyfin (or load a CSV), compare pairs, and build an Elo-based ordering.
+- **Ranking:** fetch movies from Jellyfin (or load a CSV), compare pairs, and build a TrueSkill-based ordering.
 Filters: played/unplayed, runtime, critic score, year, 4K, max movies.
 Multiple voters, CSV export, top-10 image.
 - **Swipe:** group-friendly swipe UI; people swipe Yes/No on the same list and matches are detected when everyone likes the same title.
 Works from a manual list or the same filtered Jellyfin fetch.
 - **Translations:** `i18n.json` with UI/title language toggles; TMDB key is optional for title translation.
 - **Persistence:** state in `state.json` / `swipe_state.json`; posters saved in `images/`.